-Focusing upon a wide range of resources incorporating both accounting standards and national and international information sources, he course evaluates issues arising from the use of financial accounting data in a globalised environment.
-Teaching modes include seminars, workshops and guest lecturers, designed to deliver relevant and practical perspectives on contemporary issues.
+Focusing upon a wide range of resources incorporating both accounting standards and national and international information sources, the course evaluates issues arising from the use of financial accounting data in a globalised environment.

 1. Evaluate financial accounting as a mechanism for generating useful financial data;